What is Jedidiah?

 What is the scope of Jedidiah’s activities?

-Currently we are providing 184,000+ meals every month to 2300 and numbers are growing all the time We are committed to standing alongside our friends and neighbours whilst they regroup and get back on their feet.
-At Christmas, we hope to provide around 800 families, maybe more if funding allows, with a fresh hamper for Christmas dinner.
+Currently we are providing fortnightly food parcels every month to 5300+ families and numbers are growing all the time We are committed to standing alongside our friends and neighbours whilst they regroup and get back on their feet.
+Over Christmas we provided hundreds of families with a fresh hamper for Christmas dinner.

-How do Christmas Hampers fit into the bigger picture?
+How did Christmas Hampers fit into the bigger picture?

-This has been a tough year for everyone so we decided to launch a “one-off” appeal to fund a Christmas Hamper for families so that they can have a festive dinner.
-We will use what we have learned via our relationships with schools to make this happen.
+2020 was a tough year for everyone so we decided to create a Christmas Hamper for families so that they can have a festive dinner.
+We used what we have learned via our relationships with schools to make this happen.

 Multi-use Baking Tray